Albert Low

 Biography

-Albert William Low is an authorized Zen master, an internationally published author, and a former human resources executive.
-He has lived in England, South Africa, Canada, and the United States and has resided in Montreal since 1979 as the Teacher and Director of the Montreal Zen Center.
+Albert William Low was an authorized Zen master, an internationally published author, and a former human resources executive.
+He lived in England, South Africa, Canada, and the United States was the Teacher and Director of the Montreal Zen Center from 1979 until his passing in January 2016.

-Albert Low holds a BA degree in Philosophy and Psychology, and is a trained counselor.
+Albert Low held a BA degree in Philosophy and Psychology, and was a trained counselor.
 In 2003, he was awarded an honorary degree of Doctor of Laws for scholastic attainment and community service by Queen’s University, in Kingston, Ontario.

 Where to find Albert Low online